rebelcl0ud/blog/_posts/2019-03-17-[64]-design-patterns.markdown

   Car myCar **=** new Car(); // make the relation; connect instance variable to object, typical creation-- both types match, both are of type Car.

   With *polymorphism*: **Vehicle** myCar = new Car(); // the reference and object can differ

+  Speaking of *polymorphism*-- for it to work and **override** super class method-- **arguments must be the same & have compatible return types**.
+The compiler will look at reference types to decided whether or not to give you the go ahead to call method on that reference.
+Given the compiler gives the greenlight, at runtime JVM doesn't look at reference type but at the actual object on the heap you are calling method on.
+Note: to override though arguments must be the same and have compatible return types, as well as the method cannot be less accessible.